Project-Owl/dms-lite/README.md

  [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://www.project-owl.com/slack)

 ## About
 The PaPi and DMS LITE is a collaborative effort to collect all the data from a [ClusterDuck Protocol](https://github.com/Code-and-Response/ClusterDuck-Protocol) network locally.
 It provides a local interface to see network activity and data traffic.
 The PaPi was brought to life for areas when there is no internet connection available at all.
-The PaPi can store data and acts as a local MQTT broker to communicate with the PaPa Duck.
+The PaPi can store data and act as a local MQTT broker to communicate with the PaPa Duck.

 ## How it Works
-To get your data into the PaPi there are two different ways.
-A USB Serial connection or by WiFi.
-With the Serial connection the Raspberry Pi reads the incoming messages from the serial monitor by a wired connection from the papaduck and writes the data to the database.
-With the Wifi connection the Raspberry pi turns into a Acces point and the Papa Ducks sends data over WiFi which then gets recieved by a MQTT broker that then writes ther data to the database.
+There are two different ways to get your data into the PaPi: using a USB Serial connection or WiFi.
+Using the serial connection, the Raspberry Pi reads the incoming messages from the serial monitor by a wired connection from the papaduck and writes the data into the database.
+Using the Wifi connection the Raspberry pi turns into an acces point.
+This allows the Papa Ducks to send data over WiFi to a MQTT broker that writes the data into the database.

 ### DMS LITE
-The DMS LITE is the Lightweight version of the cloud DMS, which offers more features and functionality.
+The DMS LITE is the open source version of the cloud DMS.
 DMS LITE gives you simple network activity and data visuals.

-The PaPa Duck is running a different Firmware then the regular ClusterDuck Protocol PaPa example.
+The PaPa Duck is running a different Firmware than the regular ClusterDuck Protocol PaPa example.

-### Example Of ClusterDuck Protocol Network
+### Example of ClusterDuck Protocol Network

 ![](public/images/CDP-NETWORK-EXPLAIN.jpg)